chelliy/The-Room/README.md

 you can find this game on itch: https://cloudgg.itch.io/the-room123

-Art and Designer: Junting Guo.
+Art and Design: Junting Guo.
 Programming: Qingzhi You.
 Soundtrack: Shenze Zhang.